 Hats off to the Mill City Museum for going above and beyond simply keeping the kids in mind when they designed their space.
 After announcing to the preschooler that we were spending the afternoon at a museum she immediately demanded to know, “Is it a museum where we can touch things?”

 And the answer is yes, child.
 A resounding yes.
 You and your sibs can not only get your little hands on the exhibits at Mill City Museum, but build, design, splash, taste and play with them.
 I wouldn’t be nearly so enthusiastic to take you if that were not the case.

-Straight from my children (whom I’ve brought ages 0-1o years), here are the Top 10 kid-friendly activity picks at Mill City Museum:
+Straight from my children (whom I’ve brought ages 0-10 years), here are the Top 10 activity picks for kids at Mill City Museum:

 1. Water play tables that demonstrate the river’s role in powering the early mills.
 Any museum that includes the chance to splash is an instant hit — thank goodness for the hand (and clothes) dryers.

 2. A train play table gives kids a chance to simulate the path of flour from the farm to factory, then onto shipment down the river.

 3. Putting together the life-size puzzles.
 The littlest one tired of this quickly, but the grade schooler determinedly put the whole puzzle together.
 If the museum isn’t too busy, you can then turn the blocks and put together a different puzzle.

 4. The Baking Lab is always whipping up some tasty samples.